kishankotian/SchoolAdministration/src/Readme.md

 2. EntityFramework contain the DBcontext configuration for the application
 3. Service - Contain the main business logic for all the api
 4. SchoolAdministration - Main project where application setup and API routing configuration is done.
+5. SchoolAdministrationTest - Test project include unit test cases for all the APIs

 #Update SQL connectionstring in appsettings.json as per requirement.